 Drive time from Salt Lake City: 4.5-5 hours

-· Coral Pink Sand Dunes State Park - If you want to feel like you're eloping on a different planet, Coral Pink Sand Dunes is the way to go.
-I love romping around the dunes here, and the permit for a small wedding is less than those from the National Parks!
+If you want to feel like you're eloping on a different planet, Coral Pink Sand Dunes is the way to go.
+I love romping around the dunes here, and the permit for a small wedding costs less than those from the National Parks.
 Sunrise in the Dunes is lovely, and I know of the perfect camping spot that's only about 15 minutes away if you're looking to camp for your elopement as well!
 There are no specific approved locations here, which means we can wander around together and find a ceremony location that feels perfect to you.

 Drive time from Salt Lake City: 5 to 5.5 hours

-· Big Cottonwood Canyon - The past few locations have featured those Southern Utah, desert vibes, but Big Cottonwood Canyon is all about those rustic, evergreen, mountain vibes!
-The hiking in Big Cottonwood is some of my favorite in the state, and while the canyon does get relatively busy, if you choose to elope during sunrise on a weekday (something I recommend anyways), chances are you'll be nearly alone the entire time!
-Whether you'd like a wintery ski resort elopement, or an alpine hike full of wildflowers, Big Cottonwood is pretty much perfect.
+The past few locations have featured Southern Utah desert, but Big Cottonwood Canyon is all about those rustic, evergreen, mountain vibes.
+The hiking in Big Cottonwood is some of my favorite in the state, and while the canyon does get relatively busy, if you choose to elope during sunrise on a weekday (something I recommend anyway), chances are you'll be nearly alone the entire time.
+Whether you'd like a wintery ski resort elopement, or an alpine hike full of wildflowers, Big Cottonwood is perfect.

 Drive time from Salt Lake City: 35-45 minutes

-· Bonneville Salt Flats - What would this Utah Elopement Guide be without the Salt Flats?
-This is the kind of rugged, beyond unique location where you can really let your creative juices flow - if you want an incredible floral arch, vintage rugs galore, a picnic for just the two of you, anything your heart desires, this is the location I'd recommend for you (just remember, whatever you bring in, we've gotta bring out!).
-The salt flats are best for sunset elopements, so you could totally begin your day with some urban exploring in Salt Lake, or a cozy day at your AirBnB.
+What would this Utah Elopement Guide be without the Salt Flats?
+This is the kind of rugged, beyond-unique location where you can really let your creative juices flow - if you want an incredible floral arch, vintage rugs galore, a picnic for just the two of you, anything your heart desires, this is the location I'd recommend for you.
+The salt flats are best for sunset elopements, so you could begin your day with some urban exploring in Salt Lake, or a cozy day at your AirBnB.

 Drive time from Salt Lake City: 2 to 2.5 hours

-This location list barely begins to scrape the surface on what's possible in Utah!
-There is over 22.9 million acres (yes, you read that correctly) of public land in the state, which means there are limitless places where you could adventure.
+This location list barely begins to scrape the surface of what's possible in Utah!
+There are over 22.9 million acres of public land in the state, which means there are limitless places where you can adventure.

-Once I get to know you better, I'll be able to recommend unique, beautiful locations.
-Who knows?
-Maybe the perfect spot for you is someplace that no couple has ever exchanged their vows at before!
+Once I get to know you better, I'll be able to recommend unique, beautiful locations that speak to your souls.
 Scouting for couples is one of the major perks that comes with hiring an elopement photographer over a traditional wedding photographer, so it's 100% worth finding someone who will invest the time to find the perfect location for you.

 · Personal information - full names, addresses, dates of birth, and places of birth.
 You may also need to also share the names and birthplaces of both of your parents, including their maiden names, so have this information available! · Social security card